 The best way to clarify priorities is to connect work to team and company goals.
 When you and your team have clarity on why your work matters, it’s easier to effectively prioritize and get high-impact work done.
 If you haven’t already, do this by putting all of your team’s work into a shared source of truth, like a project management tool.
-That way, everyone has direct visibility into who’s doing what by when and why.Experimente a gestão de projetos com a Asana
+That way, everyone has direct visibility into who’s doing what by when and why.Experimente a Asana para a gestão de projetos

 Part of delegating is making sure the person you’re handing work off to is set up for success.
 Effective delegation has two elements: delegating work to team members who have skills in that area, and giving team members opportunities to develop new skills.